Remembering The Late Datuk Gurcharan Singh – A True Malaysian Who Made Proton A Success In The ‘80s.Insights

 Next year, Gurch held another Sagathon event in East Malaysia – the toughest one, driving from Kota Kinabalu to Kuching on 1,111 km of unpaved, rock strewn mountain roads.
 The drive was so dangerous that Gurch had a helicopter following the convoy overhead in the event that an accident happens and a participant needs to be flown to a hospital immediately.
-Our friends at Motor Trader has a story on the 1986 Sagathon Rally.

 Later, Gurch continued to introduce many value-added services to Proton owners, including extended operating hours at EON’s Jalan Ampang service centre, which opens until midnight.
 This was a time when many people were still working half day on Saturdays.

 My family’s red Saga ABF 8301 served us well, and my father said it was his second most reliable car – after his Toyota Corolla KE30 which he had before the Proton.
 The Saga served our family for 22 years, with only one breakdown experienced – a ruptured radiator hose on the-then 15-year old car when yours truly was driving, with a very attractive girl sitting beside.

 But looking at the ownership experiences of other latter-day Proton owners, I guess they don’t make the cars the same way anymore.